MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/merge-extract-pdf.md

 With Microsoft Syntex, you can merge two or more PDF files into a new PDF file or you can extract pages from a PDF file to make new individual PDF files.

 The **Merge** option lets you quickly combine PDF files into a new PDF file stored in SharePoint or OneDrive.
-You can easily organize, share, and send multiple PDF files.
-Integrating multiple PDFs into a large PDF file lets users better organize the information they want to view or share with others.
+You can easily organize, share, and send multiple PDF files as a single file, allowing you to better organize the information you want to view or share with others.

-The **Extract** option lets you divide a PDF file into multiple PDF files, allowing you to quickly split multiple pages of a PDF file into a new PDF file.
-You can easily share individual pages from a larger PDF file.
-Dividing a large PDF file into multiple, smaller files lets users tailor the information they want to view or share with others.
+The **Extract** option lets you divide a PDF file into multiple PDF files.
+You can quickly share individual pages from a larger PDF file into multiple smaller files that let you tailor the information you want to view or share with others.

 > [!NOTE]
 > This feature is available only for licensed Syntex users.

 ## Merge PDF files

-Now, Syntex users won’t have to worry about organizing, sharing, or sending multiple PDF files.
-Integrating multiple PDFs into a large PDF file lets users better organize the information they want to view or share with others.

 To merge PDF files, follow these steps: